jkorte-dev/ahoy/tools/rpi/README_MICROPYTHON.md

 Be prepared for crashes and incomplete documentation.**

 If you run out of memory install parts of the hoymiles modules as mpy modules using `mpy-cross`.
 I think esp32s2 is a good choice to start with.
+Inverter polling is very bad on rp2350 :-(

 *Only Hoymiles HM series supported.*

 Modifications
 -------------